stephaniecrocker91/rock-paper-scissors/README.md

 #### [HTML Validator](https://validator.w3.org/)

 Tested and no errors found.
-The warnings noted below are for psaced that will be filled out using Javascript code.
+The warnings noted below are for placed that will be filled out using Javascript code.

 <img src="assets/images/html-validator.png" width="800px">